Labs64/PluginPass/README.md

 ---

-PluginPass is the WordPress Plugin/Theme Licensing System powered by [Labs64 NetLicensing](https://netlicensing.io).
-PluginPass is the best way for WordPress developers to monetize their works.
+## How to enable WordPress Plugin or Theme licensing

+With [Labs64 NetLicensing](https://netlicensing.io), it’s incredibly easy to enable license management for any software product, whether you’re selling a WordPress plugin, theme, desktop app, or even SaaS and IoT products.

+PluginPass is a WordPress license manager that makes it easy to monetize your WordPress plugins and themes.

-The Plugin is designed to be easy-to-use and to fit easily and neatly within the WordPress instance.
+The Plugin is designed to be easy-to-use, which you easily define as a dependency to your plugin or theme, so this takes care of the plugin's & theme's features activation and validation.

 ## Features